+Table 6 reports mobility statistics separately for these groups.
 We document several interesting patterns.
 Most importantly, we find substantial differences by parental education.
-Figure 3 displays the A-Level share of children by parental income rank and the associated parental income gradient separately for children from households where no parent has an A-Level degree (Panel A) and for children from households where at least one parent has an A-Level degree (Panel B).
+Figure 3 displays the A-Level share of children by parental income rank and the associated parental income gradient separately for children from households where no parent has an A-Level degree and for children from households where at least one parent has an A-Level degree.
 The A-Level share among children of parents without an A-Level degree at the top of the income distribution is comparable to the A-Level share among children with at least one A-Level educated parent at the bottom of the income distribution.
 Roughly speaking, the empirical distribution for children of A-Level educated parents is shifted upwards by approximately 30 percentage points, uniformly across ranks.
-The conditional rank gradients are attenuated due to the positive correlation between parental
+The conditional rank gradients are attenuated due to the posi-